-Impact Topic Alternative 1: No Action (Current Activities Continued) Alternative 2: Restoration Using a Programmatic Approach - Impacts of Programmatic Approach Alternative 2: Restoration Using a Programmatic Approach - Impacts of Restoration Actions could be long-term and continue until the reef matrix is stabilized either naturally or through appropriate restoration actions.
-Toxic materials deposited or released during a grounding incident generally result in short-term effects, as these substances are dealt with quickly during the initial response or the emergency restoration phase.
+Impact Topic Alternative 1: No Action (Current Activities Continued) Alternative 2: Restoration Using a Programmatic Approach - Impacts of Programmatic Approach Alternative 2: Restoration Using a Programmatic Approach - Impacts of Restoration Actions deposited or released during a grounding incident generally result in short-term effects, as these substances are dealt with quickly during the initial response or the emergency restoration phase.
 Water quality impacts, although negligible to minor, are generally not localized and affect adjacent areas of the reef.
-Cumulative water quality impacts would be minor to moderate and long-term.
-No impairment to water quality is anticipated under the No Action alternative. stabilization, rubble removal, and stabilization of displaced substrate, short- term direct and indirect effects to water quality are anticipated.
+Cumulative water quality impacts would be minor to moderate and long-term. term direct and indirect effects to water quality are anticipated.
 Although designed for minimal dispersion in the water column, bonding agents used for reef stabilization actions and for reattaching biota could become suspended during use.
 These effects are generally localized and contained within the impact area.
 Beneficial effects would be both short-term and long-term.
 Cumulative effects to water quality within BISC are expected to be minor to moderate adverse and long-term.
-No impairment to water quality would occur with the restoration actions.
 Epibenthic Biota Both direct and indirect adverse effects to epibenthic biota are expected from Alternative 1.
 The magnitude of these effects ranges from minor to moderate and is directly related to the scale of the injury and the duration of the planning period.
 Direct effects are considered to be more severe (moderate) as the epibenthic biota within the vicinity of the grounding site generally sustains the most severe damage.
-The duration of these effects can be either short- term or long-term.
+The duration of these effects can be either short-term or long-term.
 Direct effects to epibenthic biota include scouring, erosion, scraping, burial, displacement, and exposure to toxic materials.
 Epibenthic biota exposed to these types of stressors can become susceptible to disease or death.
 Indirect effects are similar and may be caused by loose and unstable rubble/boulders.
 Loose and unstable rubble/boulders are especially prevalent with severe injury and following severe weather events.
-Colonization of primary recruiting species, although natural and important for succession following a disturbance, may be detrimental for Epibenthic biota impacts under a programmatic approach are anticipated to be the same adverse impacts as those of Alternative 1.
+Colonization of primary recruiting species, although natural and important for succession following a disturbance, may be detrimental for decolonization of the slower growing climatic species such as scleractinian corals.
+Cumulative effects would be minor to moderate and long-term.
+Epibenthic biota impacts under a programmatic approach are anticipated to be the same adverse impacts as those of Alternative 1.
 The reduced time-lag under programmatic restoration would likely shorten the period of time when these effects could occur; therefore, the impacts are anticipated to be adverse, shorter in duration (6 months or less), and less severe (minor) than under Alternative 1.
 Cumulative impacts are expected to be adverse, minor to moderate, and long-term.
-No impairment to epibenthic biota within BISC is anticipated under the programmatic approach.
 Beneficial and adverse direct and indirect effects are anticipated from the performance of restoration actions.
 The intensity of adverse effects is anticipated to be negligible to minor and short-term.
 Localized adverse impacts to the reef community could occur as a result of diver contact and/or restoration equipment contact during implementation of the restoration actions.
 Additionally, turbidity caused during site preparation, bottom paint removal, and/or use of bonding agents can cause negligible to minor direct and indirect effects.
 However, the beneficial effects resulting from the performance of restoration actions are anticipated to be long-term as restoration actions are aimed for stabilization of a resource or its substrate thereby adding complexity and structure and would enhance re-colonization and settlement of corals and sponges and help restore the natural diversity of the reef.
 Cumulative impacts are expected to be adverse, minor to moderate, and long-term.
-No impairment to epibenthic biota would occur from restoration activities.